sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 To create and manage cluster role bindings, [configure sensuctl][26] as the [default `admin` user][20] or [create a cluster role][28] with permissions for `clusterrolebindings`.

 Without an assigned role or cluster role, users can sign in to the web UI but can't access any Sensu resources.
-With the correct roles and bindings configured, users can log in to [sensuctl][2] and the [web UI][1] using their single-sign-on username and password (no prefixes required).
+With the correct roles and bindings configured, users can log in to [sensuctl][2] and the [web UI][3] using their single-sign-on username and password (no prefixes required).

-Make sure to include the groups prefix and username prefix for the authentication provider when creating Sensu cluster role bindings.
+Make sure to include the groups_prefix and username_prefix for the authentication provider when creating Sensu cluster role bindings.

 ### Cluster role binding example